utdata/rwdir/docs/01-install.md

 - Go down to USA and choose one of the links there.
 They should all work the same.
 - Click on the link for your operating system.
 - The following steps will differ slightly based on your operating system.
-    + For Macs, you want the "latest release"
+    + For Macs, you want the "latest package"
     + For Windows, you want the "base" package.
 You'll need to decide whether you want the 32- or 64-bit version.
 (Unless you've got a pretty old system, chances are you'll want 64-bit.)

 Here's hoping it will be self explanatory after that.

+R will install as a program that you can launch, but we won't ever lauch it that way.
+We'll use RStudio, which is next.

 ## Installing RStudio